Borneol: Occurrence

 It is one of the chemical compounds found in castoreum.
 This compound is gathered from the beaver's plant food.

 Synthesis

 Borneol can be synthesized by reduction of camphor by the Meerwein–Ponndorf–Verley reduction (a reversible process).
+Industrially, a racemic mixture of camphor is used, leading to a racemic mixture of borneol and isoborneol.
+The chirality can be controlled by changing the chirality of camphor: (+)-camphor gives (−)-isoborneol and (+)-borneol.

 Reduction of camphor with sodium borohydride (fast and irreversible) gives instead the diastereomer isoborneol.

+Natural sources

+Industrially, natural (+)-borneol is produced from Cinnamomum burmanni (one specific chemotype) and Cinnamomum camphora.